Eurosatory: History

-In 2014, the Eurosatory exhibition brought together 1,507 exhibitors from 59 countries, more than 55,700 visitors and 172 Official Delegations.
+In 2014, the Eurosatory exhibition brought together 1,507 exhibitors from 59 countries, more than 55,700 visitors and 172 official delegations.
 In 2016, the exhibition hosted 1,571 exhibitors from 57 countries, 65.5% of which were international.
 There were 57,024 professional visitors from 140 countries, 212 official delegations with 821 delegates, and 723 journalists from all around the world.

 In 2018, Eurosatory presented a number of novelties: the opening of a third exhibition hall, the Eurosatory LAB presenting 65 French and foreign start-ups, the presence of institutions in the live demonstrations (GIGN, French Army, Prefecture de Police inter-services, and more), and a career day.
 The event had 1,802 exhibitors (65% international), 57,056 visitors including 227 official delegations.

-After a four year hiatus due to the COVID-19 health crisis, the 2022 International Exhibition for Land and Air-land Defence and Security took place from June 13 - 17, 2022.
-It was one of the most significant in the history of the exhibition, in the particular context of conflicts at the gates of Europe.
-1,743 companies and about 62,000 professionals participated in and attended the event.
+After a four-year hiatus due to the COVID-19 health crisis, the 2022 International Exhibition for Land and Air-land Defence and Security took place on June 13–17, 2022.
+It was one of the most significant in the history of the exhibition, with the background of the Russia's war on Ukraine.
+1,743 companies attended the event.
 There were 250 delegations from 96 countries, senior executives, public and private decision-makers and project leaders.
-For the first time, the President of France, Emmanuel Macron inaugurated the show.
+For the first time, Emmanuel Macron, the President of France, inaugurated the show.
+Exhibitors and attendees from Russia and China were banned.

 During the 2024 edition, France banned Israeli defence companies from exhibiting at the arms fair due to the Gaza war.
 The Jerusalem Post reported that the District Court in France then prohibited "any Israeli citizen or intermediary of an Israeli business" from visiting the exhibit.
 The Times of Israel said the ban would affect anyone working for or representing Israeli firms.
 The ban was overturned after Eurosatory 2024 started on June 18, 2024.
 French-German KMW+Nexter Defense Systems (KNDS) presented prototype of the "Enhanced Main Battle Tank (E-MBT)" of EMBT ADT140. and Leclerc Evolution.